SoftUni-Internal/interactive-content/EN/00-Basic-Syntax/04-Booleans.md

 All other values ​​are `true`, for example an empty array `[]` and an empty object `{}` are true.

-Nevertheless, in loop, if construction a**lways submit the Boolean value**, respectively never submit anything other than a Boolean value.
+Nevertheless, in a loop, if a construction always submits the Boolean value, it will never submit anything other than a Boolean value.

 It is always better to be **explicit** so as not to be ambiguous.